 The amendments to the Practice Statement provide non-mandatory guidance.
 Meanwhile, the amendments to PAS 1 are effective for annual periods beginning on or after January 1, 2023.
 Early application is permitted as long as this fact is disclosed.
-The amendments do not have a material impact on the Group.
+The amendments are not expected to have a material impact on the Group.